ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

   - Mozilla Thunderbird
   - Notepad++
 {{% notice note %}}
-_You will need to research the appropriate options to give to the installer through Puppet for them to install silently. --Russ_
+_You will need to research the appropriate options to give to the installer through Puppet for them to install silently.
+For this lab, you should not use any Windows package managers such as Chocolatey or Ninite. --Russ_
 {{% /notice %}}
 * **Services** - Ensure the following services are running:
   - DHCP Client